amur-host/PyAmur/README.md

 ## Connecting to a different node or chain

-PyWaves supports both mainnet and testnet chains.
-By default, PyWaves connects to the mainnet RPC server at https://nodes.amur.host.
+PyAmur supports both mainnet and testnet chains.
+By default, PyAmur connects to the mainnet RPC server at https://nodes.amur.host.
 It's possible to specify a different server and chain with the setNode() function

 ```python
 import pyamur as pw